[This article, and ranking, was updated in Feb. 2021 at the conclusion of the 2020 season. It will be updated again following the Super Bowl in 2022]

 Looking at how some teams have fared since the initial list:

 From the inaugural ranking (created following the 2013 season) the Patriots have climbed the most, from 14th to 8th place.
 The Dolphins have fallen the furthest, from 13th to 16th.
 The Seahawks have risen from 23rd to 20th.
-The Bears were the only team still in the top-10 that hadn’t gained a single point since this ranking was first created — but they finally gained 8 points heading into the 2018 season.
+The Bears were the only team still in the top-10 that hadn’t gained a single point since this ranking was first created — but they finally gained 8 points heading into the 2018 season and have since added a few more points.

-Since the first ranking, the Cowboys have joined the elite “600 point club” and the Colts, Patriots, Rams and Washington have joined the “500 point club”, while the Packers are still the only franchise with more than 700 points (adding 64 since the first ranking).
+Since the first ranking, the Cowboys have joined the elite “600 point club” and the Colts, Patriots, Rams and Washington have joined the “500 point club”, while the Packers and Steelers are now the only franchises with more than 700 points.
+The Packers have added 88 since the first ranking.
 However the Patriots have added the most points since the first ranking, with an incredible 160 points gained in just five seasons.
 For reference, the New York Jets, who’ve been in the NFL since 1970, have just 146 points in their entire NFL existence!

 Lets say that again.
 With this ranking, the Patriots have had more overall franchise success in the last five years than the Jets have had in their entire history in the NFL.